 * A current WOF certifies your vehicles roadworthiness at the time of inspection

-* A WOF ensures thatt all your vehicle's safety systems such as brakes, exhaust system, lights, steering, suspension, seat belts etc are in good working order
+* A WOF ensures that all your vehicle's safety systems such as brakes, exhaust system, lights, steering, suspension and seat belts are in good working order

 * A current WOF will help you avoid costly Traffic Infringement Notices (tickets) for driving a non-warranted vehicle

 * To comply with your vehicle's insurance policy.
 If your vehicle has no rego or WOF, your policy may be invalid

 What are the danger signs of a vehicle without a current WOF?

 * Juddering through steering wheel when applying brakes